epythonlab/epythonlab/README.md

 #### Hi there 👋 I'm the founder of EPYTHON LAB.
 I have several years of work expereince in various positions.
-I had worked as a Software developer for 2 years, an assitant lecturer for 6 years, Java and Python trainer for 1 year, and Data management and analysis for 6 months.
 Check my portfolio => https://epythonlab.github.io/myportfolio/
 -->